torees/Sanntid/Readme.txt

 git remote add origin https://github.com/torees/Sanntid #maybe not necessary if already connected with repo from <clone> command git commit -m "which commit is this" git push origin master #

+to remove a file from local repo: delete manually or with git rm <name>
+git add -u
+#normal commit and push
+done!